TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 22/Job 22.14.md

 ---

-Thick clouds are a covering to him, so that he seeth not; And he walketh on the vault of heaven.
+Thick clouds are a covering to him, so that he doesn't see.
+He walks on the vault of the sky.'